 Time is money they say, so why waste it on prospects that have no interest in your product?
 To be more productive with your LinkedIn outreach would involve finding prospects that have a need for your product.
 But how do you go about finding such prospects?

-The following are some resources and tools that have worked wonders for Rishav
+The following are some intent-based resources and hacks that have worked wonders for Rishav:

 LinkedIn’s Search Bar